darshkaushik/GradCamProject/README.md

 ## Model
 ---
-We used transfer learning on different models listed below and selected `Final Model` according to the stats we obtained from the training.
+We used transfer learning on different models and selected `Final Model` according to the stats we obtained from the training.

-- ResNet
-    - ResNet101
-    - ResNet152
-- VGG
-    - VGG16
-    - VGG19

-### Final Model
-We selected `final model` with the following configurations

 ## Grad-CAM
 ---